-In November 1996, the Company announced that it had entered into a letter of intent with Inter-City Products Corporation (USA) to acquire Inter-City's Coastline Distribution, Inc. and four other Inter-City factory branches.
+On January 27, 1997, the Company acquired from Inter-City Products Corporation (USA), Coastline Distribution, Inc. and four other Inter-City factory branches.
+The purchase price is based on the net book value of the net assets acquired and will be determined following an audit of such net assets acquired to be completed on or before May 31, 1997.
 Coastline is an Orlando, Florida-based wholesale distributor of residential air conditioners and related parts and supplies.
 It operates 21 branches throughout Florida, Georgia and Alabama.
 The other four branches are located in Atlanta, Georgia; Charlotte, North Carolina; Los Angeles, California; and Savage, Maryland.
-Based upon information provided by Inter-City, the 25 branch locations serve over 5,200 customers and expect to report approximately \$94 million of 1996 revenues.
+Based upon information provided by Inter-City, the 25 branch locations serve over 5,200 customers and reported 1996 revenues of approximately \$95 million.
 The branches will operate as a new subsidiary of the Company and distribute residential and light commercial air conditioning and heating equipment manufactured by Inter-City.
-The Inter-City letter of intent provides that the acquired branches will not distribute competing air-conditioning and heating equipment.
+Distribution agreements executed in connection with the closing of the transaction provide that the acquired branches will not distribute competing air-conditioning and heating equipment.